DjoykeAbyah/42_FRACT-OL/README.md

 - `nbr`: Additional rendering options for the julia set.

-If no parameters are provided or an invalid parameter is given, the program displays a list of available parameters and exits properly.

 ## Features
 - Display the Julia set and the Mandelbrot set.
 - Zoom in and out using the mouse wheel, allowing infinite zooming within the limits of the computer.